xxmawhu/ShortJob/README.md

 ```
 ## Usage
 You should prepare two root script, i.e. `cut.cxx` and `fit.cxx`, then
-you can make a bash file to run thoes two script.
+you can make a bash file to run those two script.
-* write a py file, i.e test.py
+* Write a py file, i.e test.py
 ```py
 #!/usr/bin/env python
 from ShortJob import MkMulJob